microsoft/project-rome/Project Rome for Android/how-to guides/discover-remote-devices-android.md

 This guide offers a closer look at how to discover Windows host devices from an Android client and utilize the more in-depth features in this area.

->Note: The code snippets in this guide will not work properly unless you have already initialized the remote systems platform by following the steps in [Launch an app on a remote device (Android)](launch-a-remote-app-android.md).
+>Note: The code snippets in this guide will not work properly unless you have already initialized the Connected Devices platform by following the steps in [Launch an app on a remote device (Android)](launch-a-remote-app-android.md).

 ## Filter the set of discoverable devices
 In cases where you are only looking for certain types of devices to connect to, you can narrow down the set of discoverable devices by using a **RemoteSystemDiscovery** object with filters.
 Filters can detect the discovery type (local network vs. cloud connection), device type (desktop, mobile device, Xbox, Hub, and Holographic), and availability status (the status of a device's availability to use Remote System features).
 See examples of all three filter types below.